 Stopping at a couple and had closer look.

-To me they looked not open or very few guests and where it said three or more stars I assumed too expensive.
+To me they looked not open or had very few guests.
+Where it said three or more stars I assumed too expensive.

 With own beach and all the amenities, then the road started to go up into the hills.